E73707/Social-network-api/README.md

 ## description

-This is a social network API that allows users to create accounts, add friends, post thoughts, and react to thoughts.
+This is a social network API built using mongoDB that allows users to create accounts, add friends, post thoughts, and react to thoughts.

 ## Table of contents